 A higher CPI could mean inflation and a lower CPI, deflation.

 Index of Industrial Production (IIP)

 As the name suggests, the IIP measures the Indian industrial sectors’ production, keeping a fixed reference point.
-As the production levels and rates vary in various industries, IIP can be a used to determine the increase or decrease in stock market prices.
+As the production levels and rates vary in various industries, IIP determines the increase or decrease in stock market prices.
 IIP is an index calculated by taking the cumulative value related to the production of 15 select industries.
-When the indication is of a better production rate, it shows that the economy is in a good phase and if the IIP is low it indicates the bad phase of the economy.
+When the indication is of a better production rate, it shows that the economy is in a good phase and, if the IIP is low, it indicates the bad phase of the economy.

 How the economy affects the stock market when the index is low?